Frequently Asked Questions

 How Much Does Psychotherapy Cost?

-The OPC Referral Network offers appointments with experienced psychotherapists and also offers low cost psychotherapy provided by the program’s senior training associates.
-Our experienced OPC therapists can offer a fee on a sliding scale to make therapy more accessible to you.
+The OPCC Referral Network offers appointments with experienced psychotherapists and also offers low cost psychotherapy provided by the program’s senior training associates.
+Our experienced OPCC therapists can offer a fee on a sliding scale to make therapy more accessible to you.

 The price of therapy varies from therapist to therapist and is something to be negotiated between you and your therapist.
 Most therapists will charge between $60-$120 a session, and some may charge as much as $150 or more per session.
 Many therapists work with a sliding scale fee, which means their fee will depend on your income level.
 Interns, or student therapists, will often charge between $25-$50 per session.
 Many insurance plans now cover psychotherapy and you can inquire with your insurance company as to what kinds of psychotherapy services they cover.
 Student therapists are generally not covered by insurance companies.